 1. Have patience

 Having patience is crucial for any type of dog training including this one.
-Leash is so unnatural for a puppy that it will claw and bite against it.
+A leash is so unnatural for a puppy that it will claw and bite against it.
 You have to be prepared for this and meet such behavior with patience.
 You shouldn’t resort to violence or scolding as well as such type of behavior rarely has a positive impact.

 2. Introducing the collar and harness